Jira vs Linear

 Pros

-• Highly customizable workflows and fields tailored to team processes
+• Highly customizable workflows and fields for specific team needs

 Cons

-• Can feel over-engineered for simple projects or small teams
+• Can be overkill for simple projects or small teams

 Linear